 You can also purchase a dried starter from many different sources.
 My first starter was originally given to me as a gift from my husband before we were married.
 Little did he know how important that gift would be to our health!
 There are some really awesome choices for sourdough starter on the market and I will list a few below that I personally trust.

-If you want to get super authentic you can start your own starter by trapping wild yeast off of flour, fruits, herbs or vegetables.
+If you want to get super authentic you can start your own starter by trapping wild yeast off of wheat flour, fruits, herbs, or vegetables.